Builder68/OpenEarlyMacsRAMexpansion/README.md

 13. /DMA - PIN #15 - (U2F)

-Finally, one of the legs of R42 have to be opened and set the solder jumpers accordinly *(See the table at end fo this document)*
+One of the legs of R42 have to be opened and set the solder jumpers accordinly *(See the table at end fo this document)*

+Finally, the signal MSRA8F present at J3 must be wired to J5, pin #1.

 ![LB_512K_scaled 2](https://github.com/user-attachments/assets/007c1723-e56c-4e4b-952f-53907c9661ce)